dimostsouros/dimostsouros.github.io/_pages/about.md

 ---

 I am a researcher in AI, with my research interests including, but not being limited to, the following:
-Constraint Programming, Machine Learning, Artificial Intelligence, Combinatorial Optimization, Bioinformatics.
+Constraint Programming, Machine Learning, Artificial Intelligence, Combinatorial Optimization.

 I currently am a Post-Doc researcher at KU Leuven, in the Declarative Languages and Artificial Intelligence (DTAI) section of Computer Science, collaborating with Prof. Tias Guns.